 Don’t plan on running errands or exercising for a few hours after drinking the salt water.
 You’re likely to have multiple, urgent bowel movements.
 So, you shouldn’t venture too far from a toilet.

-- Drinking salt water on an empty stomach may cause nausea and vomiting.
+While having this amount on occasion isn’t likely to cause harm, drinking saltwater on an empty stomach may cause some nausea and vomiting.

 This may lead to:

 Although most people experience bowel movements after a salt water flush, some people don’t.
 A saltwater flush may increase your risk of

 Don’t do a saltwater flush if you have:

 - kidney problems

 - gastrointestinal issues, such as ulcers or inflammatory bowel disease

 Juice fasts, detox teas, and laxative pills are alternative ways to purge the colon.
 They may cause urgent bowel movements, but there’s